Theme Decoration Ideas For Janmashtami

 Peacock Rangoli

 We are using a peacock theme for the decoration, so décor your entrance with rangoli.
-Use green blue (light and dark color) to make a peacock of colors.
-You can also draw a picture of Lord Krishna, but make sure to choose the space where nobody’s footstep on the lord.
+Use green-blue (light and dark colours) to make a peacock of colours.
+You can also draw a picture of Lord Krishna, but make sure to choose a space where nobody’s footsteps on the lord.
 It is disrespectful to the lord.

 Final Words